abarker/typped/doc/sphinx_docs/dispatching.rst

 * a string label for the construct
 * other data, such as evaluation functions and type signatures

-A user **registers** constructs with the parser in order to define a particular grammar on the tokens of the construct (which were previously defined).
+Constructs are **registered** with a parser instance in order to define a particular grammar on the tokens of the construct (which were previously defined).
 A construct with a head handler, triggered by a head token, may be called a head construct.
 A construct with a tail handler may be called a tail construct.
 The preconditions priority is a number which defaults to zero.

 Whenever the ``recursive_parse`` routine consumes a particular kind of token from the lexer, in a head or tail position, it sequentially executes the